dautovri/appleguideURL/README.md

 # Apple Guides URL Decoder 📜

-This project provides tools to decode URLs from Apple Guides, extract location descriptions, and collect Apple IDs from the decoded data.
+This project provides code to decode URLs from Apple Guides, extract location descriptions, and collect Apple Maps IDs from the decoded data.

 ## URL Formats 🌐